sharkdp/bat/src/syntax_mapping/builtins/README.md

 ## File syntax

-Each TOML file should contain a single section named `mappings` and/or a single section named `case_sensitive_mappings`, with each of its keys being a language identifier (first column of `bat -L`; also referred to as "target").
+Each TOML file should contain a single section named `mappings`, with each of its keys being a language identifier (first column of `bat -L`; also referred to as "target").

-The value of each key should be an array of strings, with each item being a glob matcher.
-We will call each of these items a "rule".
+The value of each key should be an array of "rules".
+The rules are expected to be objects with a `glob` string and a `case_sensitive` boolean.
+For simplification, a rule can be just a glob string, which is shorthand for the default case insensitive mode.

 For example, if `foo-application` uses both TOML and YAML configuration files, we could write something like this: